Safecast/Retile/README.md

 Reprocess raster map tiles.

-Primarily, Retile works to create downsampled (or enlarged) zoom levels for web map tiles.
+Primarily, Retile works to create additional zoom levels for web map tiles, either zooming in or out.
 Sort of like gdal2tiles, only it takes a directory of PNG files as an input, not a huge monolithic raster.

 Contarary to the github language stats, it is 100% C.